gtif-cerulean/cif-stories/cif-usecase-shipping-navigatingseaicedata.md

 The CIF Dashboard offers a practical, scalable solution that increases Arctic data availability and accessibility, helping make it more usable by those navigating some of the world’s most challenging waters.

-## Value and Impact
+## Use CIF's tools yourself
-Visit the CIF’s Beta Dashboard at https://cif.eox.at/ where you can find these and more tools to support the Arctic shipping sector, as well as tools for Aquaculture and Off-shore Renewable Energy.
+Visit the CIF’s Beta Dashboard at https://cif.eox.at/ where you can find the above applications and more tools to support Arctic shipping.

+The CIF Dashboard also provides tools focused on Aquaculture and Off-shore Renewable Energy.